mpounsett/operator-transfer/operator-transfer.md

 describes a procedure for transitioning a DNSSEC signed zone from one (cooperative) operator to another.
-The procedure works well in many situations, but makes the assumption that it is feasible for the two operators to simultaneously publish slightly different zones.
-In some cases, such as with TLD registries, operational considerations require both operators to publish identical zones for the duration of the transition.
+The procedure works well in many situations, but makes the assumption that it is feasible for the two operators to simultaneously publish slightly different versions of the zone being transferred.
+In some cases, such as with TLD registries, operational considerations require both operators to publish identical versions of the zone for the duration of the transition.
 This document describes a modified transition procedure which can be used in these cases.

 {mainmatter}